DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/00-other-blog-site/_posts/2013-04-11-workflow-with-yeoman-grunt-and-bower.md

 `grunt server`

 Server task will help you to compile sass, coffeescript, template etc and starts a http server with live reload then open your webapp in the browser.
-Live reload will help you to preview all the changes done after starting the server right away in the browser, means you don't wanna reload the page manually.
+Live reload will help you to preview all the changes done after starting the server right away in the browser, means you don’t wanna reload the page manually.

 `grunt jshint`